Skip to content

 Chase set its sights on becoming the UKs most rewarding bank, when it launched its digital back in 2021.
 It offers 1% cashback on spending, and 5% AER interest on round-ups, but it’s the savings account that’s got our attention now.

 At the time of launching in 2021.
-It offered market leading rates, but has since been slow to keep up with the Bank of England rises.
-Now at 3% AER though, it’s one of the highest paying truly instant access accounts around.
+It offered market leading rates, but has since been slow to keep up with the Bank of England rises, though, it’s still one of the highest paying truly instant access accounts around.

 Like Monzo (above) you need to have a Chase current account in order to open a savings account.
 Fortunately, its current account is great too.
 We’ve been using Chase since its launch, and so far it’s hasn’t put a foot wrong.
 See our Chase bank account review for more details.